-The freezing of LCDE and CDRC's bank accounts has had a cascading impact, affecting more than a hundreds of thousands of beneficiaries who rely on their services in disaster-prone regions.
-LCDE and CDRC's sterling reputation, painstakingly built over decades of humanitarian work, has also suffered as a result of the unrelenting redtagging campaign and targeted financial sanctions.
-The same can be said of the rest of the affected CSOs, who have alleviated the lives of millions of underserved and marginalized communities in rural areas.
+The freezing of LCDE and CDRC's bank accounts has had a cascading impact, affecting hundreds of thousands of beneficiaries who rely on their services in disaster-prone regions.
+LCDE and CDRC's sterling reputation, painstakingly built over decades of humanitarian work, has also suffered as a result of the unrelenting red-tagging campaign and targeted financial sanctions.
+The same can be said of the other affected CSOs, who have alleviated the lives of millions of underserved and marginalized communities in rural areas.

-These attacks constitute violations of the rights to freedom of assembly and association, which includes the access and use resources.
-The former Special Rapporteur on to freedom of assembly and association has affirmed that "[t]he right of associations to freely access human, material and financial resources - from domestic, foreign and international sources - is inherent in the right to freedom of association and essential to the existence and effective operations of any association."55 CSOs have the right to seek, receive, and use funding, while the state should not be empowered to approve or reject whether an association receives funding.56
+These attacks constitute violations of the rights to freedom of assembly and association, which include the right to access and use resources.
+The former Special Rapporteur on the rights to freedom of assembly and association has affirmed that "[t]he right of associations to freely access human, material and financial resources - from domestic, foreign and international sources - is inherent in the right to freedom of association and essential to the existence and effective operations of any association."55 CSOs have the right to seek, receive, and use funding, and the state should not be empowered to approve or reject whether an association receives funding.56